trafficstars/metrics/README.md

 Description
 ===========

-This is a implementation of high performance handy metrics for Golang which could be used for prometheus (passive export) and/or StatsD (active export).
-But the primary method is passive export (a special page where somebody get fetch all the metrics).
+This is a implementation of high performance handy metrics library for Golang which could be used for prometheus (passive export) and/or StatsD (active export).
+But the primary method is the passive export (a special page where somebody get fetch all the metrics).

 How to use
 ==========

-Count number of requests (and request rate by measuring the rate of the count):
+Count the number of requests (and request rate by measuring the rate of the count):
 ```go
 metrics.Count(`requests`, metrics.Tags{
     `method`: request.Method,
 }).Increment()
 ```

-Measure latency:
+Measure the latency:
 ```go
 startTime := time.Now()